Vyral/jim-crotwell-recruiting/_posts/2020-01-30-how-to-net-1-million-in-commission-this-year.md

 So we’re already a full month into the new year.
 How are your resolutions holding up?
 Today I’m talking to you about goal setting and how to ensure that 2020 is your best year yet.&nbsp;

 Most people in the industry set a goal at the beginning of the year for how many transactions they want to complete, though very few actually write it down.
-What if I told you that you could net $1 million from your real estate commissions over the course of 12 months by simply going on seven appointments per week?&nbsp;
+What if I told you that you could net $1 million from your real estate commissions over 12 months by simply going on seven appointments per week?&nbsp;

+{% include pullquote.html %}

-It’s not magic, it’s just math. **Whatever your 2020 goal, we can accomplish it by working backwards and figuring out the basic math involved.** Here is what we’ve termed ‘The Millionaire Combination,’ a breakdown of what would be needed on average to net $1 million in commission:&nbsp;
+It’s not magic, it’s just math. **Whatever your 2020 goal, we can accomplish it by working backward and figuring out the basic math involved.** Here is what we’ve termed ‘The Millionaire Combination,’ a breakdown of what would be needed on average to net $1 million in commission:&nbsp;

 * 125 closings&nbsp;
 * 63 listings sold